 In 2008, FPA and ALS Association joined forces to help individuals and their families sort through the complicated financial issues that arise when one is diagnosed with a devastating disease, such as ALS.
 ALS hosted a presentation by FPA entitled, "Financial Planning for Life with ALS."
 The seminar provided tips for insurance, budgeting, investments, taxes, estate planning, government and community resources, and more.

 FPA and the American College of Emergency Physicians (ACEP) joined forces to help emergency physicians learn the value of financial planning.
 Through ACEP, FPA educates practitioners on a variety of personal financial planning topics by providing guest speakers for ACEP conferences, educational seminars and literature.
-Additionally, a private label FPA PlannerSearch® program is integrated on the ACEP website in an effort to connect physicians with FPA’s financial planning professionals.
-ACEP members are able to easily search for financial planners from FPA in their area by visiting the ACEP website.
+Additionally, a private label FPA PlannerSearch® program is integrated on the ACEP website in an effort to connect physicians with FPA’s CERTIFIED FINANCIAL PLANNER™ (CFP®) professionals.
+ACEP members are able to easily search for CFPs from FPA in their area by visiting the ACEP website.

 In 2008, FPA and the American Institute of Architects joined forces to help architects financially plan during turbulent market conditions.
 The American Institute of Architects conducted a Q&A interview with an FPA member.
 The interview was recorded and posted as an audiocast on the American Institute of Architects member website.

 FPA and the American Pharmacists Association™ (APhA) have teamed up to help new pharmacy practitioners discover the value of financial planning.
 Through APhA, FPA educates practitioners on a variety of personal financial planning topics by providing guest speakers for APhA conferences, educational seminars and literature.
-Additionally, a private label FPA PlannerSearch® program is integrated on the APhA website in an effort to connect new practitioners with FPA financial planning professionals.
-APhA practitioners are able to easily search for financial planners in their area from FPA by visiting the APhA website.
+Additionally, a private label FPA PlannerSearch® program is integrated on the APhA website in an effort to connect new practitioners with FPA CERTIFIED FINANCIAL PLANNER™ (CFP®) professionals.
+APhA practitioners are able to easily search for CFPs from FPA by visiting the APhA website.

 Boomer-Living.com, a subsidiary of The National Center for Baby Boomers, Inc., is a unique and innovative internet resource whose goal is to meet the needs and interests of active and creative Baby Boomers.
-Boomer-Living.com has integrated a private label FPA PlannerSearch® program on its site to help visitors find a financial planner in their area from FPA.
+Boomer-Living.com has integrated a private label FPA PlannerSearch® program on its site to help visitors find CERTFIED FINANCIAL PLANNER™ professionals (CFP®) from FPA.

 Through Boomer-Living.com, FPA provided four spokespeople to be Boomer-Living Directors and/or Boom J Experts.
 Boomer-Living.com uses FPA spokespeople to offer financial planning educational content related to baby boomer's unique circumstances.
 Boomer-Living is the content source for BoomJ.com, a social network for Baby Boomers.
 Boomer-Living.com will be the educational arm for the two websites.

 ComPsych is a pioneer and worldwide leader in Guidance Resources, including integrated employee assistance programs (EAPs), behavioral health, work-life, wellness and crisis intervention services.
 Through ComPsych, FPA delivers educational seminars to companies nationwide.
-Additionally, a private label FPA PlannerSearch® program is integrated on the ComPsych website in an effort to connect employees with FPA’s financial planning professionals.
-ComPsych clients are able to easily search for financial planners from FPA in their area by visiting the ComPsych website.
+Additionally, a private label FPA PlannerSearch® program is integrated on the ComPsych website in an effort to connect employees with FPA’s CERTFIED FINANCIAL PLANNER™ (CFP®) professionals.
+ComPsych clients are able to easily search for CFPs from FPA by visiting the ComPsych website.

-Emeritus Senior Living has integrated a private label FPA PlannerSearch® program on its website to help visitors find a financial planner from FPA in their area.
-In addition, Emeritus Senior Living will provide its residents with Financial Planning Perspectives articles to keep its seniors informed on time sensitive personal finance issues, along with access to FPA's "Ask a Planner" e-mail hotline.
-Finally, FPA works with Emeritus Senior Living to host educational seminars that provide objective, unbiased information, covering issues ranging from retirement planning, budgeting and how to choose a financial planner.
+Emeritus Senior Living has integrated a private label FPA PlannerSearch® program on its website to help visitors find a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional from FPA.
+In addition, Emeritus Senior Living provides its residents with Financial Planning Perspectives articles to keep seniors informed on time sensitive personal finance issues.
+FPA also works with Emeritus Senior Living to provide objective, unbiased financial information, covering issues ranging from retirement planning, budgeting and how to choose a CFP.

 FPA teamed up with Investor Protection Trust, Investor Protection Institute, Kiplinger’s Personal Finance magazine, National Adult Protective Services Association, and health care professionals to provide a day of free advice and guidance on how Americans can protect themselves and loved ones against investment swindles and financial abuse, with a special focus on the elderly.
 FPA members provided answers to general financial planning questions, helped callers identify financial professionals who put their interests first; educated callers on how to protect themselves and their loved ones from financial fraud; and encouraged callers to start a conversation about money with their adult children or older parents to prevent elder investment fraud and financial exploitation.
 Learn more about the Elder Financial Abuse Prevention Call-In.
 View Kiplinger’s special report.